Donate Button

 Animal Type: dog

-About: I was brought into Rescue P.A.W.S. with my 9 puppies shortly after giving birth.
-Before I arrived I had been living with a couple who...
+About: Xena was brought into Rescue P.A.W.S. after giving birth to 9 puppies.
+Previously, she had been living with a couple who took her in and...

 Help Us Create Sustainable Change.